-The agricultural communications major combines courses in communications and agriculture
+The agricultural communications major includes courses in communications and agriculture.

-relations, web content management, photography, social media and video production.
+public relations, web content management, photography, social media or video production.

 Why agricultural communications at OSU?

 Today’s fast-paced, consumer-driven society requires accurate, timely communication